blankarrayy/pdfbro/README.md

 ## Operations

 ### Merge PDFs
-Merges all input items containing PDF binary data into a single output item with the merged PDF.
+Link multiple binary fields (up to 10+ via "Add PDF Input") to combine them into a single PDF.

 ### Split Pages
-Splits a PDF into multiple items, one per page.
+Split a PDF into separate pages or ranges.
+**Supported Ranges:**
+- `*` : Split every page into a separate file (Burst).
+- `1, 3, 5` : Extract specific pages.
+- `1-5` : Extract bytes 1 to 5.
+- `7-` : Extract from page 7 to the end.
+- `-1` : Extract the last page.

+### Invoice Maker (HTML to PDF)
+Convert valid HTML content into a PDF.
+Useful for generating invoices, reports, or simple documents.

 ### Extract Text
-Extracts all text from the PDF and adds it to the JSON output.
+Extracts all text from the PDF.

 ### Extract Metadata
-Adds PDF metadata (Title, Author, Creation Date, etc.) to the JSON output.
+Gets title, author, creation date, etc.

 ### Rotate Pages
-Rotates all pages in the PDF by the specified degrees (default 90).
+Rotates all pages by X degrees.

 ## License